A delicious experiment the whole family will love!

 - 1 tablespoon (30 mL) taco seasoning

-- Slice the potatoes as thinly as possible (1/8 inch or .4 cm).
+- Slice the potatoes as thinly as possible (1/8 inch or .4 cm) – a mandoline makes this super easy but a sharp knife and steady hand will work just fine too.

 - Put half the slices in a small bowl and cover with cold water.
 Put remaining slices in a second small bowl and cover with cider vinegar.